Projects – trail maintenance

 Safety is paramount.
 Everyone must wear appropriate personal protection equipment (PPE), which includes gloves, long sleeves, long pants, sturdy boots, helmets, eye protection, plus chaps and hearing protection when chainsaws are used.
 Sawyers (yes, that’s how it’s spelled) are trained and certified by the Forest Service although newbies can use crosscut saws under the supervision of a certified sawyer.
 That still leaves plenty of work for new members to do using other tools such as Pulaskis, cant hooks, and pruning saws.

-Bob or another crew member prepares a detailed report including photographs after each activity.
-These reports, recent copies of which can be found here, provide a great means of learning about the crew’s activities.
+Bob or another crew member publishes a detailed report after each activity.
+These reports and their hundreds of pictures, which can be accessed here along with slideshows summarizing a year’s activities in a few minutes, provide a great means of learning about the invaluable work of this crew.